izzymsft/PatientResources/INSTALLATION.md

 ```

+Once the deployment is complete, please log into the portal and start the Stream Analytics job

 ## Run the following .NET Core Console App to Generate Some Events into Event Hubs

 The Console app here generates messages to event hub that will trigger the Javascript function